Zi Ya (Purple Buds)

 Purple tea’s color is, of course, its most distinctive characteristic.
 While the fresh leaves are a rich purple-red, the dried leaves appear black.
-The atypical coloration indicates particularly high nutrient levels of anthocyanin flavonoids and amino acids.
+The unusual coloration indicates a high concentration of anthocyanins (flavonoids) and amino acids.
 With its unusual coloring, old growth forest tree source, and very young plucking as unopened tea buds, this is an incredibly nutrient-rich tea.

 A tea plant that exhibits purple-colored new growth will always produce purple leaves every year.
 However, only the youngest leaves will display the distinctive purple coloration.
 The unusual color is darkest when young, fading to a more usual green as they mature.
-The tea for Zijuan Purple Tea Buds is harvested at the very youngest stage of growth in the early spring when it is still a single tea bud, so the color is quite intense.
+The tea for this Zi Ya cake is harvested at the very youngest stage of growth in the early spring when it is still a single tea bud, so the color is quite intense.

 After being processed into dry maocha, these purple tea buds are steamed and compressed into small 200g sheng puer cakes.
 When dry, purple leaves turn very dark, almost black, instead of green.